 3. An extraction is necessary when a patient is experiencing an impacted wisdom teeth

 When a tooth stops from coming out, or when the gums have not fully erupted, the tooth cannot fully come out.
 When it comes to wisdom teeth, this is frequently the case.
-Your dentist in Calgary may propose extraction to prevent the impacted tooth from affecting your neighbouring teeth.
+Your NE Calgary dentist may propose extraction to prevent the impacted tooth from affecting your neighbouring teeth.
 An impacted tooth should be extracted to reduce the risk of infection and crowding.
 At McCall Dental, we are dedicated to offering outstanding impacted tooth extraction services.
-Before recommending and conducting a tooth extraction, we ensure that we have properly evaluated the afflicted area.
+Before recommending and conducting a tooth extraction in NE Calgary, we ensure that we have properly evaluated the afflicted area.

 4. Get rid of overcrowded teeth

 One or more teeth need to be extracted to relieve overcrowded teeth.
 Dental experts also recommend that when a patient needs orthodontic treatment, there isn’t enough room for the teeth to migrate and realign.
 An orthodontist will assess how crowded your teeth are and whether there is enough room for them to move and realign your teeth.
 When there isn’t enough room to correct your teeth, you may need to have them extracted.

 At McCall Dental, we can help you achieve and maintain optimal oral health through necessary treatments.
 Call our office now at 587-747-0888 to book an appointment!